apigeecs/apigee-jsc-debug/README.md

 ## Installation

-The only prerequisites not handled during the installation are a functional Node environment and the availability of npm.
+The only prerequisites not handled during the installation are a functional Node environment, the availability of npm, and sufficient priviledges to run commands as adminstrator.
+The steps below are applicable to a Mac OS X environment, similar steps work under Linux or Windows.

-Clone this repository to your local machine:
+Clone the apigee-jsc-debug repository to your local machine:

 	ApigeeCorporation$ git clone https://github.com/apigeecs/apigee-jsc-debug.git

+Alternatively you can download the zip file via the GitHub home page and unzip the archive.

 Navigate to the package directory: